Last updated: July 1, 2026

 - Maintaining clear contrast and readable fonts

-- Avoiding flashing content or inaccessible layouts
+- Avoiding flashing content and inaccessible layouts

-1. CMS Updates and Plugin Management
+1. CMS updates and plugin management

-2. Technical SEO and Site Performance
+2. Technical SEO and site performance

 - Site speed optimization